-- Cass County8-Plattsmouth WWTF is re-installing electrical equipment, but is not yet treat- - Otoe County9-Nebraska City WWTF is not providing treatment because of high river levels.
-The plant is being repaired and will start treatment when the river is below the 20-foot stage. - Platte County10-The Monroe WWTF is bypassing with no date set for full treatment.
+- Cass County8-Plattsmouth WWTF is re-installing electrical equipment, but is not yet treating water as of June 25. - Otoe County9-Nebraska City WWTF is not providing treatment because of high river levels.
+The plant is being repaired and will start treatment when the river is below the 20-foot stage.